lweissenstein/lweissenstein.github.io/_projects/3d-turntable-technics.md

 ---

-## license & credits
+## Licensing

-Visit the GitHub Repository for license information.
-All assets were created for university portfolio purposes.
+This repository is provided for portfolio purposes only.

+All assets and license information are available here:  [3D Turntable Licenses](https://github.com/lweissenstein/3d-turntable-technics/tree/main/licenses)